-- 15. Since 2012, vessels have been required to tag and release Dissostichus spp. at a rate of five fish per tonne of green weight caught (Table 2).
+15. Since 2012, vessels have been required to tag and release Dissostichus spp. at a rate of 5 fish per tonne of green weight caught (Table 2).
 The tag-overlap statistic estimates the representative similarity between the size distributions of those fish that are tagged by a vessel and of all the fish that are caught by that vessel.
-Each vessel catching more than 10 tonnes of each species of Dissostichus is required to achieve a minimum tag-overlap statistic of 60% (Annex 41-01/C). - 16.
-In all years in which it has conducted research fishing, the Shinsei Maru No. 3 exceeded the required tagging rate and in 2013 achieved a tagging rate of 7.5 fish per tonne with a tag-overlap statistic of 81% (Table 2). - 17.
-To date, a total of 1 174 D. eleginoides have been tagged and 11 recaptured in both Divisions 58.4.4a and 58.4.4.b (Table 3).
+In exploratory fisheries in 2015, each vessel releasing more than 30 tagged fish of each species of Dissostichus is required to achieve a minimum tag-overlap statistic of 60% (Annex 41-01/C).

-Table 2: Annual tagging rate, reported by vessel, operating in the exploratory fishery for Dissostichus spp. in Divisions 58.4.4a and 58.4.4b.
-The tag-overlap statistics (CM 41-01) for D. eleginoides are provided in brackets
+Table 2:Annual tagging rate, reported by vessel, operating in the exploratory fishery for Dissostichus spp. in Divisions 58.4.4a and 58.4.4b.
+The tag-overlap statistics (CM 41-01) for D. eleginoides are provided in brackets.